bluejellybean/angularTestZone/README.md

 This is my personal portfolio site.
-It's bound to change a fair amount and can be accesed at:
+It's bound to change a fair amount and can be accessed at:

 alexbarkell.com